AmpersandTarski/project-template/deploy/README.md

 brew install k3d
 ```

-### k9s
+### monitoring your Kubernetes environment
-  Try k9s to inspect the cluster and to troubleshoot problems. k9s saves you from remembering lots of kubectl commands.
+  Try k9s to monitor the cluster and to troubleshoot problems. k9s saves you from remembering lots of kubectl commands.
+Alternatively, use the Kubernetes extension for Visual Studio Code.

   Check if k9s is installed:
 ```shell